Bitly iOS SDK

 Configure the SDK for Shortening

-- Configure an OAUTH token for your app http://bitly.com/a/oauth_apps
+1. Configure an OAuth token for your app in your Bitly settings.

 import BitlySDK